Voter Identification (ID) - FAQs

 Do I need to show an ID to vote?

 Yes.
-Acceptable IDs include a VA driver's license, DMV-issued photo ID, employee photo ID, U.S. passport, other government-issued photo ID, student photo ID from a college or university in VA.
-More information here
+Acceptable IDs include a VA driver's license, DMV-issued photo ID, employee photo ID, U.S. passport, other government-issued photo ID, or a student photo ID from a college or university in VA.
+More ID information can be found here.

 Do I have to show photo ID in order to vote?